Embird Embroidery Software

 Embird Tutorial - Sfumato Stitch (old version): Creating Design

-9 - Click the "Preview" button in the Preview window which is located in the right bottom corner of the screen (arrow 1 in Picture No.6).
+9 - Click the "Preview" button in the Preview window, which is located in the bottom-right corner of the screen (arrow 1 in Picture No. 6).
 Wait a moment to see the preview of the embroidery design in the Preview window.

-10 - Choose the right "Hoop Size" in the Hoop Combo Box which is located above the Preview window.
-Adjust the position of the design in the hoop (which is shown as red rectangle in Preview window): Depress the right mouse button while the mouse pointer is inside the red rectangle, move the mouse pointer (and the red rectangle) to the new position and finally release the right mouse button.
+10 - Choose the correct "Hoop Size" in the Hoop Combo Box, which is located above the Preview window.
+Adjust the position of the design in the hoop (which is shown as a red rectangle in the Preview window): Depress the right mouse button while the mouse pointer is inside the red rectangle, move the mouse pointer (and the red rectangle) to the new position, and finally release the right mouse button.

 Picture No. 6